 There can be several causes for this error, but it is most likely that there was a problem during the active leveling procedure.
-To resolve this issue, follow the active leveling procedure again.
+To resolve this issue, follow the active leveling procedure again and carefully observe the printer's behavior.
 Pay attention to the following:

 Make sure that your nozzles are clean